keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

 Since the carts service requires a mongodb database, a second service needs to be onboarded.

-* Onboard the **carts-db** service using the [onboard service](../../reference/cli/#keptn-onboard-service) command.
+* Onboard the **carts-db** service using the [keptn onboard service](../../reference/cli/#keptn-onboard-service) command.
 The `--deployment-strategy` flag specifies that for this service a *direct* deployment strategy in all stages should be used regardless of the deployment strategy specified in the shipyard.
 Thus, the database is not blue/green deployed.

   ```console
   keptn onboard service carts-db --project=sockshop --chart=./carts-db --deployment-strategy=direct